GerHobbelt/benchmark.js/doc/README.md

 var bench = new Benchmark('foo', fn, {

-  // displayed by `Benchmark#toString` if `name` is not available 'id': 'xyz',
+  // displayed by `Benchmark#toString` if `name` is not available
+  id: 'xyz',

-  // called when the benchmark starts running 'onStart': onStart,
+  // called when the benchmark starts running
+  onStart: onStart,

   // called after each run cycle
-  'onCycle': onCycle,
+  onCycle: onCycle,

   // called when aborted
-  'onAbort': onAbort,
+  onAbort: onAbort,

   // called when a test errors
-  'onError': onError,
+  onError: onError,

   // called when reset
-  'onReset': onReset,
+  onReset: onReset,

-  // called when the benchmark completes running 'onComplete': onComplete,
+  // called when the benchmark completes running
+  onComplete: onComplete,

   // compiled/called before the test loop
-  'setup': setup,
+  setup: setup,

   // compiled/called after the test loop
-  'teardown': teardown
+  teardown: teardown
 });

 // or name and options
 var bench = new Benchmark('foo', {

-  // a flag to indicate the benchmark is deferred 'defer': true,
+  // a flag to indicate the benchmark is deferred
+  defer: true,

   // benchmark test function
-  'fn': function(deferred) {
+  fn: function (deferred) {
     // call `Deferred#resolve` when the deferred test is finished deferred.resolve();
   }